SimakR/arch_kesl-gui/README.md

 # About

-Arch package for Kaspersky Endpoint Security for Linux (KESL)
+Arch package for Kaspersky Endpoint Security for Linux GUI (KESL-GUI)

 ## Features